 In general, Firemouth cichlids are pretty peaceful tropical fish species that belong to the cichlids family.

+If you wish to add fish species into your Firemouth cichlid aquarium, you should make sure whether these fish have below mentioned characteristics or not.
+There are many fish species in the world, and basically, they can be categorized as freshwater and saltwater.
 So, Firemouth cichlid is freshwater fish, So the selected tankmate should be a freshwater fish and compatible with ranges of preferable water conditions of Firemouth cichlids.

 - You should choose similar-sized fish species for Firemouth cichlids.
 It will reduce their aggressiveness.
 On the other hand, you should not go with small fish species.

 - Because these tiny fish species are more likely to be attacked by Firemouth cichlids, do not choose too big fish species as tankmates for your Firemouth cichlids.